Robertosousa86/course-M001-MongoDB-Basics/Chapter2/Quiz-TheMongoShell.md

-# Quiz: The mongo shel
+# Quiz: The mongo shell

 ## Problem:
 - Which of the following statements are true about the mongo shell?